Malky Thomson

 Malcolm Thomson (born 29 December 1968) is a Scottish football coach and former player.
-He was appointed joint-head coach of Rangers WFC in January 2020.
 In 2015–16 he was head coach of Indian I-League team Salgaocar.
+He was appointed joint-head coach of Rangers WFC in January 2020, stepping down from the role in June 2023.

+His son Connor Thomson is a professional tennis player.

 Coaching career

 Early career

 After retiring at the age of 25 while trying to make it with Aberdeen, Thomson went into coaching.
 He was given youth coaching roles at Celtic, Hibernian, and Rangers before becoming first-team assistant coach at Inverness Caledonian Thistle under Craig Brewster.
 Thomson spent two spells at Inverness, with the spell in between at Dundee United.
 He then joined the coaching staff at Birmingham City as their assistant coach for a season before moving to the United Arab Emirates to be assistant coach under David O'Leary at Al-Ahli.
 After another spell at Rangers, Thomson became assistant coach to Stuart Taylor at League of Ireland club, Limerick.

 Thomson then took on the assistant coaching role under Barry Ferguson at both Blackpool and Clyde.
 He then briefly returned to Rangers in 2015.